 Photography is becoming more popular as a hobby and I guess a lot of amateur photographers also fantasize to earn money with their passion.
 Although most try their luck in portrait photography, photojournalism can still be a viable career path.
 Photojournalism in most cases is a lot more complex and costly.
+And if you’re too busy with college writing assignments, keep in mind you can always write my essay for me and free up some of your time.
+Now, how can You start Your career as a Photojournalist and do You need a photojournalism degree to fulfil Your dream?
 For a complete story and project, You need to invest a lot of time and often have to travel.
 How can You start Your career as a Photojournalist and do You need a photojournalism degree to fulfill Your dream?

 How to Become a Photojournalist